Split Pea Soup Recipe

 • Use Up Leftovers: Split pea soup is also great with leftover corned beef, sliced sausage, bacon crumbles, or no meat at all.

 • Crockpot Option: Exclude the 2 cups of water and parsley, and add all the other ingredients to a 6-quart slow cooker.
-Cook on Low for 8 hours or on High for 5 hours.
+Cook the split pea soup on Low for 8 hours or on High for 5 hours.
 Remove the ham, shred it or chop it, and return it to the soup.
 Garnish with parsley and serve.

 What To Serve With Soup

-A simple grilled cheese is perfect with a split pea soup, but you could also go with a Reuben Sandwich.
-There’s nothing like homemade Cornbread for a cozy side or this quick Naan to sop up all that soupy goodness.
-But also, soft, fresh-baked Pretzel Bites make this meal a super-special treat!
+This walnut chicken salad and a simple grilled cheese are perfect with a bowl of split pea soup, but you could also go with a Reuben sandwich.
+There’s nothing like homemade cornbread for a cozy side or this quick naan to sop up all that soupy goodness.
+But also, soft, fresh-baked pretzel bites make this meal a super-special treat!

 overhead shot of split pea soup served in a bowl with a spoon inside